Augmenting the data: Route summary statistics

 - For each route, calculate the difference between the mean hourly rides during the work week and the mean hourly rides during the weekend.
 Note that the variable

-. - For each route, add a variable containing a URL pointing to the route on Google Maps, using the provided
+nalready is aggregated to counts per hour, so, for example, the workweek mean is calculated withmean(n[weekday == "workweek"]). - For each route, add a variable containing a URL pointing to the route on Google Maps, using the provided

-function, providing appropriate arguments from the data.
+make_gmap_urlfunction, providing appropriate arguments from the data.

 Exercice interactif pratique